ucancallmealicia/archivesspace-collection-control-toolbox/README.md

 ### OpenRefine tips and tricks

+* Possible Uses:
+ * Break out locations data (ranges, shelf numbers, etc.) that was combined into a single field during ASpace import

 #### Common regular expression patterns for identifying and remediating archival data

 ### Spreadsheet software tips and tricks